jacobp112/icebbo/README.md

 The proposed FPGA is an ICE40UP5K-SG48I clocked by a dedicated 48 MHz oscillator.
 The board architecture and electrical review gates are in [docs/architecture.md](docs/architecture.md).
 The exact byte protocol is in [protocol/spec.md](protocol/spec.md).

+The initial RTL testbench observes a valid frame's last byte at edge N, a candidate transfer at N+1, and the updated BBO registers after edge N+2.
+This is **simulated cycle behaviour**, not a timed physical result.
+The candidate core alone updates one edge after its input transfer.

+The module boundaries, directed test coverage, tool version and next verification gate are recorded in [docs/rtl-review.md](docs/rtl-review.md).

 ## Current reproducible check

 Python 3.11 or later is sufficient for the reference model and its vectors: